 And how about debugging and stability?

 Using an embedded database library also comes with mutual responsibility.
 Unlike a server solution, your database could become corrupted with peek/poke in the underlying database structures.
 If you stick to the official API, this should not happen.
 Debugging the Python layer is straightforward.
 We do not, however, recommend going deeper into the MonetDB/e C-based kernel as you might easily get lost.
 This is better pursued in cooperation with us.

 There are a few more caveats to the approach presented.
 SQLite and MonetDB/e do not align 100% on the same interpretation of the SQL standard.
 MonetDB/e is more strict.
 This may result in minor differences in error handling or even some surprises in the results because SQLite is less strict in its interpretation, data precision and null handling in aggregates.
 Furthermore, unlike SQLite, the table columns are rigidly typed.
 Foreign key references are enforced upon transaction commit.

-The Python package monetdbe is a pre-release available from PyPi.
-It is focussed on OSX and Linux for now.
-You don’t need to install or compile the MonetDB code itself.
+The Python package monetdbe is available from PyPi for Linux, Windows and Mac OS X. You don’t need to install or compile the MonetDB code itself.
 And of course, it is free, MPL2.0 licensed software.
 Users are more than welcome to try it out.
 Please drop us a line about your experiences - we’re really keen to hear what you think - and pass on this message to those who can benefit from the new kid on the block.